the-pudding/svelte-starter/README.md

-# Svelte HMR and Sapper Export
+# Svelte Starter

 Trying to get the best of both worlds: fast and easy svelte development with Sapper bake out html deploy.

+#### Features

+- HMR for lightning fast development
+- Includes csv, json, and svg imports by default
+- LayerCake preloaded for graphic development
+- Uses Sapper to deploy as pre-baked out HTML
+- Configured to make easy deploment to Github Pages

 ## Insallation